Collecting Home Depot Data

 Unofficial Home Depot API

 Because Home Depot offers a mobile application, we’re able to intercept its network traffic, revealing the API Home Depot uses to send and receive data between the mobile app and its servers.
-Since this API is showing public data, we could consider using it for scraping its data - as an alternative to HTML “screen scraping” from their website or even hiring someone to manually enter the data from Home Depot.
+Since this API is showing public data, we could consider using it for collecting its data - as an alternative to HTML “screen scraping” from their website or even hiring someone to manually enter the data from Home Depot.

-If you’re starting from scratch and don’t have a list of Home Depot items you’re interested in, you can import the Home Depot Product Search Formula which could scrape all the Home Depot products matching a category and/or keyword, even only showing you products that are in-stock at a store of your choosing.
+If you’re starting from scratch and don’t have a list of Home Depot items you’re interested in, you can import the Home Depot Product Search Formula which could collect all the Home Depot products matching a category and/or keyword, even only showing you products that are in-stock at a store of your choosing.

 If you already have a list of SKUs or UPCs and want to see if you can find them in Home Depot, you can try searching by UPC or import the Home Depot Product SKU Match & Details Formula to try and match Home Depot catalog products to your list of SKUs.